 Here we look at the introduction in the 1960s by a number of banks, of a card to guarantee cheques.
 By 1966 another banking revolution is already under way, with the production of the now ubiquitous plastic credit cards.
-Here, we look both at the limitations of the cardboard (!) guarantee card, and at an unusual break with banking tradition, when Barclaycard is advertised on TV without breaking a gentleman’s agreement that individual banks should not use this medium to sell their products.
-Barclaycard’s main rival for many years to come will be the ubiquitous ACCESS Card, and with BOTH products pitched fiercely against each other, there is a never ending round of ever more expensive TV adverts.
-You can read much more about the birth and life of the ACCESS card by visiting our partner site www.accesscreditcard.info – simply click on the image above.
+(We must of course openly admit the limitations of Martins’ cardboard cheque guarantee card).
+The Archives also reveal an unusual break with banking tradition, when Barclaycard is advertised on TV without breaking a gentleman’s agreement that individual banks should not use this medium to sell their products.
+Barclaycard’s main rival for many years to come will be the ACCESS Card, and with BOTH products pitched fiercely against each other, there is a never ending round of ever more expensive TV adverts.
+You can read much more about the birth and life of the ACCESS card by visiting our partner site WWW.ACCESSCREDITCARD.INFO – simply click on the image above.

 Cardboard or Plastic?